Malivil/TTT-Randomat-20/README.md

 # Latest Events
 1. Earthquake
-2. praW emiT
+1. praW emiT
-3. Boo!
+1. Boo!
-4. Smoke Signals
+1. Smoke Signals
-5. Hedge Your Bets
+1. Hedge Your Bets
-6. Paranormal Activity
+1. Paranormal Activity
-7. Gifts from the Dead
+1. Gifts from the Dead
-8. Our Little Secret
+1. Our Little Secret
-9. Breadcrumbs
+1. Breadcrumbs
-10. Poltergeists
+1. Poltergeists
-11. Fiends for Life
+1. Fiends for Life
-12. Narration
+1. Narration
+1. T-Rex Vision

 # Events
 **NOTE:** All "blocklist" ConVars are hidden from the ULX menu because they can cause errors if the ConVar value is too long